PhilJahn/SCOPE/README.md

 | DBHD                 | dbhd          | already in repository in folder ```offline_methods``` |
 | CluStream-O k=100/x | nooffline | included, only available for CluStream |

-## External Content
+## Datasets

 Additional datasets were taken from the [USP DS repository](https://sites.google.com/view/uspdsrepository), [Computational Intelligence Group @ UFSCar's data stream repository](https://github.com/CIG-UFSCar/DS_Datasets) and [Tomas Barton's Clustering benchmark repository](https://github.com/deric/clustering-benchmark).
+The dataset .csv files of the first two only need to be added to the ```data``` folder for the datasets described in the paper.
+For the Clustering benchmark, the ```artificial``` folder from [here](https://github.com/deric/clustering-benchmark/tree/master/src/main/resources/datasets) needs to be added to the ````data``` directory.
+The DENSIRED datasets are already available in this repository.

 ## Experiment Files

-We added most of the files in /dicts that store the results to the repository, however the full result pkl-files for KDDCUP99 for CluStream, CluStream-S and CluStream-G were too large to be added on GitHub, as such we only added the parameters, as well as the summary reports of the default, default_best (parameter optimization for default online paramters) and best runs for these experiments.
-We will make these three files accessible outside of GitHub once the Double-blind aspect is over.
+We added most of the files in /dicts that store the results to the repository however the full result pkl-files for KDDCUP99 for CluStream, CluStream-S and CluStream-G were too large to be added on GitHub.
+We still  added the parameters, as well as the summary reports of the default, default_best (parameter optimization for default online parameters) and best runs for these experiments to the repository.
+We will make these three files accessible outside of GitHub once the Double-blind aspect is finished.